-Laughter increases the feel-good hormones – endorphins which strenghten our immune system and are regarded as powerfull pain-killers.
+Laughter increases the feel-good hormones – endorphins which strengthen our immune system and are regarded as powerful pain-killers.
 It gives similar benefits as aerobic exercise and is like internal fast walking.
 The excitement we feel when we laugh is a great way to cope with the effects of stress.
-And it is good to know that our body can’t really see any differsence between real and fake laughter – so any giggle will do the trick :-).
+And it is good to know that our body can’t really see any difference between real and fake laughter – so any giggle will do the trick :-).

 Laughter doesn’t come easily to everyone, but luckily the body can’t actually distinguish between real and fake laughter.
 So faking it has the same beneficial effect.

 Dr Lee Berk of Loma University Medical Centre, California, has been conducting laughter therapy research since the late 1970s.
 In 1989, Berk studied the effects of laughter in 10 healthy males.
 Five experimental subjects watched an hour-long comedy while five control subjects didn’t.
 Blood samples taken from the 10 subjects revealed that cortisol (the hormone our body releases when under stress) in the experimental subjects had decreased more rapidly in comparison to the control group.
 Berk’s research has also shown that the level of natural killer cells (a type of immune cell that attacks virus and tumour cells) is increased through laughter.
 These same cells are suppressed if the body suffers consistent long-term stress.

 Researchers at the University of Michigan have also calculated that just 20 seconds of laughter could be as good for the lungs as three minutes spent on a rowing machine.

 Children laugh about 400 times a day whereas adults manage a miserable 15.